stephanendri/stephanendri.github.io/_research/JMP.md

   * Climate change is a long horizon phenomenon ;
   * Need a long-run risk model to assess it ;
   * Yet, the effect of the canonical long-run risks on the assets depends on investors detecting it ;
-  * Require a new LRR model by considering emission/carbon consumption.
+  * Require a new LRR model by considering carbon emissions consumption.
   * However, emission does have long-run risk and is more detectable :
-  * Curbing carbon emission at the pre-industrial level ;
+  * Curbing carbon emissions at the pre-industrial level ;
   * Emission $\rightarrow$ Damages $\rightarrow$ affects aggregate consumption.